alassanediagne/r-projekt/README.md

 ## Development flow

 - Load current package with `devtools::load_all()` or `Ctrl-Shift-L` this loads the package into the current R-Session.
-AFTERWARDS test the written functions in the console
+AFTERWARDS test the written functions in the console.
+Don't add `library` and `source` calls to the Codebase.
+Maybe this [cheat-sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/package-development.pdf) is helpful.

 ## TODO